Tags: canton daml blockchain

 This does two checks.

-First, it checks both JSON APIs:
+First, it checks all three JSON APIs:

 curl -fsS -o /dev/null http://localhost:7575/readyz